oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 {% img blog/okta-documentation-chatbot/openai-api-key.jpeg alt:"openai-api-key" height:"400" %}{: .center-image }

-3. Download the files from my shared Google Drive folder [here](https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link) and make sure the files are saved in a separate folder on your drive (not within any folders) and you are mounting the files from your Google account.
+3. Download the Okta documentation files from my shared Google Drive folder [here](https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link) and make sure the files are saved in a separate folder on your drive (not within any folders) and you are mounting the files from your Google account.
 Make sure the name of the folder is 'oktanaut'.

 4. continue_conversation: This function takes a list of messages as input and continues the conversation with the GPT-3.5 Turbo model.
 It sends the messages to the model and receives a response.